Andrei Surikov: Arrest, trial, and internment

 In April 2009, Surikov, donning a mask and armed with a knife, attempted to rob a grocery store in the village of Petrovskoye, but only managed to steal 250 rubles.
 This act was noticed by a group of young villagers who immediately rushed after him, eventually capturing the robber while he was attempting to start up his car.
 Whilst they were dragging him to the police station, Surikov started shouting that "[he] didn't rob anyone and [he] didn't kill anyone."
 Coincidentally, he was arrested on the same day that an episode of "Battle of the Psychics" (Битве экстрасенсов), a TV show about purported psychics, was being filmed on the location where Parokhina had been murdered - coincidentally, some of the contestants' predictions about the case would align almost perfectly with what Surikov would confess to.

 Soon afterwards, police searched his apartment, finding personal items that belonged to the murder victims, including Karpenko's watch, which had Surikov's fingerprints on it.
 When questioned, he admitted his guilt in the crimes, but claimed that Lucifer had ordered him to kill the women.

-Surikov was charged with three counts of murder and robbery, and brought to trial in 2010.
+Surikov was charged with murder of three people and robbery, and brought to trial in 2010.
 He expressed no interest in any of the proceedings, appearing to be either bored or emotionless most of the time.
 An ex-girlfriend testified that he had attempted to convince her to form a false alibi for him, while a friend claimed that whenever Surikov decided to speak, it was always about the Devil or how much he hated the church.

 As part of the proceedings, Surikov was ordered to undergo a psychiatric evaluation at the Serbsky Center in Moscow.
 The four psychiatrists who examined him concluded that he had schizophrenia and was extremely aggressive, but that he should not be considered criminally liable for his actions.
 Due to this, Surikov was deemed to be incompetent to stand trial and imprisoned at a psychiatric facility.
 This decision was initially opposed by some of the victims' family members who believed that he had simply deceived the courts, but they eventually decided not to appeal the verdict.